SrideviYerneni/NodeJS-App/README.md

 # NodeJS-App
-This is a sample NodeJS App
+This is a simple NodeJS App

 To execute the program,
 1) Run 'npm install'